sss0bbb/scrape_em/readme.md

 ## To Do

 1. display progress
-2. move max requests to an arg for dev
 3. give a csv output option
-4. locally cache results? using json?
+4. locally cache results? json?